AtjonTV/HyperLib/README.md

 The IntergerOld will be removed in next Version.

+# Need help with the Library?
+Here is a Listing of all functions, methods and objects: https://github.com/AtjonTV/HyperLib/wiki

-# If you found a mistake in the Code, or have a idea for the Library tell me.
+# If you find a mistake in the Code, or have a idea for the Library tell me.

-Write on GitHub or contect me via E-Mail: admin.atjontv@ætvg-studios.at
+Write on GitHub or contect me via E-Mail: admin.atjontv@atvg-studios.at

 # Who am i?